 - Pauly began his career as a Community Relations Manager with the National Basketball Association (NBA), where he helped support players’ off-the-court appearances and outreach to their local communities.

-- Pauly also leads Raines International’s Diversity and Inclusion Practice, and is a member of the Marketing and Advertising Practice.
+- Pauly also leads Raines International’s Diversity and Inclusion Practice, and is a member of the Marketing and Communications Practice.

 Education & Credentials

 - B.A., Politics, Princeton University

 - Pauly is the Board President of the National Association of African Americans in Human Resources (NAAAHR) – Greater New York chapter.

 Articles by Paul

 The retail sector faces competition like never before from the continued growth of Amazon, eBay, and other e-commerce companies, and the world’s top retailer, Walmart, isn’t immune to consumers’ rapidly changing buying habits.